-What are the advantages of a spine-leaf (leaf-spine) architecture? – Network Glossary Definition
+What are the advantages of a spine-leaf architecture (leaf-spine)?

-The spine-leaf network design (leaf-spine) was originally implemented in data centers as a way to improve performance when handling the predominantly east-west traffic.
+The spine and leaf network design was originally implemented in data centers as a way to improve performance when handling the predominantly east-west traffic.
 It does so largely by reducing the number of “hops” between any two devices in the network to just one, because every leaf switch in the network has a direct connection to every spine switch.

 The traditional three-tier network architecture, by contrast, may consist of many hops, depending on where traffic needs to flow.
-But this is really just one of the advantages of the leaf-spine architecture.
+But this is really just one of the advantages of the leaf-spine architecture vs traditional architecture.
 Following are several others.

 Leaf-spine topologies provide for numerous paths between two points, typically implemented using protocols such as Transparent Interconnection of Lots of Links (TRILL) or Shortest Path Bridging (SPB).
 TRILL and SPB both allow traffic flows across all available routes, offering improved redundancy, but both, like STP, still prevent loops.

 Improved performance: The ability to use multiple network paths at the same time also improves performance.
 With STP, if the only available path becomes congested, performance suffers.
 With TRILL and SPB able to use multiple routes, congestion is less of an issue.
 What’s more, having only a single hop between any two points likewise makes for a more direct network path, which can also improve performance.